PratyushBhattacharya123/Nav-Prayukti/README.md

 1. Navigate to the "server" folder.
 2. Run 'npm install' or 'npm i' to install all the required packages.
-3. After installation, configure the local MySQL database connection by setting the DB_URL environment variable.
-   For example: DB_URL="mysql://root:password@localhost:3306/schemaName".
-   _Note: Replace 'schemaName' with the name of your database schema.
-If you don't have a schema yet, create a new one and replace 'schemaName' with its name._
-4. Run 'prisma migrate dev' to apply any pending migrations to your local development database.
+3. Run 'prisma migrate dev' to apply any pending migrations to your local development database.
-5. Run 'prisma generate' to generate Prisma Client, ensuring your database access code is up-to-date.
+4. Run 'prisma generate' to generate Prisma Client, ensuring your database access code is up-to-date.
-6. Start the server by running 'npm start'.
+5. Start the server by running 'npm start'.
-7. The server will start running on the specified port, typically http://localhost:8000.
+6. The server will start running on the specified port, typically http://localhost:8000.

 **Script**